The Legend and the Man Part 1 To Fool the Enemy, chapter 2

 CHAPTER TWO

-Señorita Escalante, the owner of Los Angeles’ largest – and only – tavern, sighed and closed the cash box she kept underneath the day had been long, but not unprofitable.
-After had solved the issue of the laborers’ wages, some of the peons had decided to drink to their good luck at the inn.
-Other inhabitants of Los had similarly come to the conclusion that a glass of wine and some gossip were the best way to recover after the latest sensational events.
-Zorro’s antics had been so thrilling this time, and the ’s face after being made to part with his money so comical, that the discussions had continued until long after sunset. was a little surprised that had not come to the tavern to celebrate the successful execution of his plan, but claimed that his son must have gone to check that the dam was working, as he had previously announced.
-Victoria had missed him that evening.
+Escalante, the owner of Los ’ largest – and only – tavern, sighed and closed the cash box she kept underneath the day had been long, but not unprofitable.
+After Zorro had solved the issue of the laborers’ wages, some of the peons had decided to drink to their good luck at the inn.
+Other inhabitants of had similarly come to the conclusion that a glass of wine and some gossip were the best way to recover after the latest sensational events.
+Zorro’s antics had been so thrilling this time, and the alcalde’s face after being made to part with his money so comical, that the discussions had continued until long after sunset. was a little surprised that had not come to the tavern to celebrate the successful execution of his plan, but claimed that his son must have gone to check that the dam was working, as he had previously announced. had missed him that evening.
 Don Diego, whenever he could be enticed to emerge from behind the book he was reading or the painting he was working on, was a very kind and entertaining guest.
 Never confident enough in himself, though, as she had could on occasion be decisive, even stubborn, only to give in and retreat for no reason moments later.
 In addition to that, he seemed to be enamored of her in his own reticent way.
-Speaking of which, in the afternoon and later during the evening she had peeked through the kitchen door several times, hoping that had not yet holed up in his hideout, wherever that was, and that he might still come to visit her.
+Speaking of which, in the afternoon and later during the evening she had peeked through the kitchen door several times, hoping that Zorro had not yet holed up in his hideout, wherever that was, and that he might still come to visit her.
 Unfortunately, he never appeared either…

-Heaving another sigh over the fickleness of her two admirers, Victoria went upstairs, to her room and the secret place under the bed where she hid away the day’s earnings every evening.
-When she opened the door, only the experience of her long association with prevented her from screaming loudly enough to wake her sleeping guests.
+Heaving another sigh over the fickleness of her two admirers, went upstairs, to her room and the secret place under the bed where she hid away the day’s earnings every evening.
+When she opened the door, only the experience of her long association with Zorro prevented her from screaming loudly enough to wake her sleeping guests.
 That, and the sight of a finger pressed to her visitor’s lips in a universal request for silence.

 She put the lamp and the cash box on the table before she spoke.